-A PowerBuilder target can be one of two types:
+A PowerBuilder target can be one of several types:

-- PowerScript target A client/server or multitier executable application or a server component. - Web target A Web application.
-A Web target can include all the elements you need to build a Web site-HTML files, scripts, images, downloaded components-as well as settings for build options, database connections, and deployment.
+- Application target A client/server or multitier executable application. - .NET target A .NET target that you can use to deploy applications as .NET Windows Forms or ASP.NET applications or to deploy nonvisual custom class components as .NET assemblies or Web services. - An EAServer or Application Server Component target A component that can be deployed to EAServer or another J2EE-compliant server. - JSP target A Web application.
+A JSP target can include all the elements you need to build a Web site-HTML files, scripts, images, downloaded components-as well as settings for build options, database connections, and deployment.

 The first lesson in the tutorial shows you how to create a workspace and a PowerScript target.
-Later you learn how to create a Web target.
+Later you learn how to create .NET targets.